 Once you are approved for a loan, this will signal to real estate agents that you are a serious buyer.
 The pre-approval letter states the given loan amount and interest rate that you qualify for and sets conditions on how long those terms apply.
 The typical pre-approval letter is valid for about 90 days.
 Make sure you understand all the terms in the letter BEFORE signing.
 Most lenders will generally require a 1% deposit to lock in the interest rate.
 If you don’t already have a property in mind to purchase, you will want to ask the lender what will happen to the deposit once the pre-approval terms lapse.

 During this time you will want to get serious about finding a home that fits your budget.
 A real estate agent is your first point of contact for finding the right home and helping you through the negotiation process.
 A Realtor is a real estate agent who is member of the National Association of Realtors and state or local realtor associations.
-In order to join the association and its affiliated institutes, socieities, and councils, a real estate agent must pass additional courses and certification in order to use the title.
+In order to join the association and its affiliated institutes, societies, and councils, a real estate agent must pass additional courses and certification in order to use the title.

 Traditionally, both the listing agent and the selling agent represent the seller.
 When a buyer and a seller are represented by the same agent, it’s called “double-ending.”
 It’s highly recommended to avoid this situation even though some claim that having one agent involved in the transaction will make it run more smoothly and everyone will benefit financially.
 This is rarely the outcome.
 Letting the same agent represent both parties is like allowing the same attorney argue a criminal case for the District attorney while representing the accused.
 It’s a huge conflict of interest and best to avoid it.

-A buyer's agent will represent your interests instead of the seller's.
-They will also search out properties under your specifiations, schedule showings, run "comps," short for comparables, of recent homes sold in the area, and negotiate the purchase on the buyer's behalf.
+A buyer’s agent will represent your interests instead of the seller’s.
+They will also search out properties under your specifications, schedule showings, run “comps,” short for comparables, of recent homes sold in the area, and negotiate the purchase on the buyer’s behalf.